 - Joint replacement (high risk of chronic pain)

-that regenerative medicine is often a better option.
-Many physicians are simply unaware of the advances in regenerative medicine and are likewise unfamiliar with the poor outcomes of current, widely accepted approaches to joint arthritis.
+that these treatments are often a very reasonable option.
+Many physicians are simply unaware of the advances in this realm and are likewise unfamiliar with the poor outcomes of current, widely accepted approaches to joint arthritis.
 Most patients are aware that high dose Motrin and other non-steroidal medications rarely solve joint pain and can be dangerous.
 Physical Therapy fails to give pain relief and joint injections only rarely work.
 Studies have shown that arthroscopic surgeries in patients with degenerative joint issues, are typically as ineffective as sham surgery.
 The British Medical Journal reported that one out of three patients has chronic pain after total knee arthroplasty and one such case and the seriousness of this issue was described in an article last year in the Washington Post.
 Unfortunately, once a patient has had knee replacement, there is little that can be done to relieve such pain.
 We at Southcoast Regenerative Medicine have treated these patients for years, and have searched for newer, better, treatment options.
 The same is true for our approach to patients who fail spinal fusion.
 NBC news recently did a story on the poor outcomes of spine surgery, citing a study in the journal Spine that showed such surgery may be associated with more pain.
 The study reviewed 1450 patients who had spine surgery, revealing only 26% returned to work after two years.
 Again, we have treated these failed spine patients for years, are familiar with the miserable outcomes associated with some of these surgeries and the complete failure of medicine to offer a satisfactory alternative.
-We think Regenerative Medicine may be the start to better alternatives.
+We think Cellular treatments may be the start to better alternatives.

 Many major institutions around the United States, and around the world, offer autologous stem cell for the treatment of arthritis pain and are getting good results.
 There is significant laboratory research to explain why and how autologous stem cell treatments may work.